dingpuyu/xiaoji/Pods/Alamofire/README.md

 The result of a `request`, `upload`, or `download` method is an instance of `Alamofire.Request`.
 A request is always created using a constructor method from an owning manager, and never initialized directly.

-Methods like `authenticate`, `validate` and `responseData` return the caller in order to facilitate chaining.
+Methods like `authenticate`, `validate`, and `response` return the caller in order to facilitate chaining.

 Requests can be suspended, resumed, and cancelled: